 If you decide to keep your pet, you and your family must be aware of the risk of diseases that can be passed from animals to humans.
 Here are some tips:

-- Ask your veterinarian for information on infections that you might get from your pets.
+- Ask your veterinarian for information about infections that you might get from your pets.

 - Have your veterinarian check all of your pets for infectious diseases.